 When You Should Request an Extension

-However, you also don’t want to wait too long either.
-O-1 Visa processing time can be long and if you wait too long, you may get too close to your I-94 date.
-Take a look at the date you are scheduled to leave and be sure to file for an extension at least 45 days before your O-1 Visa expires.
+However, you also don’t want to wait too long, either.
+The O-1 visa processing time can be lengthy, and if you wait too long, you may get too close to your I-94 date.
+Take a look at the date you are scheduled to leave and be sure to file for an extension at least 45 days before your O-1 visa expires.

 If Your O-1 Visa Extension is Approved